Premium brand or value for money generator?Buyers Guides

 Chinese manufacturing has really picked up its game in many cases – in fact that even some premium brands are using parts manufactured in China and South-East Asia.
 In other words, just because you are cutting costs, doesn’t mean you are compromising reliability.
 Additionally, while Yamaha and the like might be better on features such as noise, weight and fuel efficiency, it isn’t by a massive margin…so, it depends on how important these things are to you, and if you’re willing to pay for it.
 But before you make your choice, read on:

 A great middle ground option is a Briggs and Stratton Inverter Generator.
 The brand offers three capacities: 2200w, 3000w and a massive 6500w – this is the generator you need if you’re looking to run anything from a mobile food van, coffee cart, small business back-up and home back-up.
 All three models are aren’t as pricey as Honda or Yamaha generators, but also not as cheap as no-name budget brands.
 This makes them a good option if you can’t justify the spend for a premium Honda or Yamaha model, but don’t want the risks of a budget ‘no name’ brand.
 These models are manufactured in China but you get a 3-year limited warranty (domestic), backed by a national service network.
+You may well be familiar with Briggs & Stratton as they are a global company with more than 100 years of experience producing small engines (especially famous for tough lawnmower engines) – you can check out our full Briggs & Stratton value for money Generators HERE.

 A large part of the price difference comes down to the warranty.
 Japanese, European and Australian brands have been around for decades and have solid reputations for high quality products.
 When you buy a premium generator, you are rewarded with longer, more comprehensive warranties of two, three or four years, sometimes more.